mzdeeherself/alx-pre_course/README.md

 My first readme
-only time to update and commit
+Only time to update and commit